How to Disable Aero Glass Transparency in Windows 8/8.1 Taskbar?

 Although Microsoft has removed Aero glass transparency but they didn't remove it from the Taskbar.
-Windows 8 Taskbar is still transparent and many people don't like this behavior.
+In Windows 8 and later versions, the Taskbar is still transparent and many people don't like this behavior.
 It makes the whole user interface inconsistent.
-Either Windows 8 should feature full Aero glass transparency everywhere or it should not feature it at all.
+Either Windows should feature full Aero glass transparency everywhere or it should not feature it at all.

 We have shared a tutorial in past which tells you how to enable hidden "Aero Lite" theme in Windows 8.
 This method helps you in making Windows 8 Taskbar opaque i.e. not transparent.

-If you don't want to enable this hidden theme but you want to remove transparency from Windows 8 Taskbar, here is something interesting for you.
+If you don't want to enable this hidden theme but you want to remove transparency from Windows 8 and later Taskbar, here is something interesting for you.

-If you want to turn off Aero glass transparency in Windows 8 Taskbar, check out following simple steps:
+If you want to turn off Aero glass transparency in Windows 8 and later Taskbar, check out following simple steps:

 1. First you need to download and install Classic Shell in your computer: